* Report charts path for tighter integration in euro zone

 * Report suggests countries pool short-term funding

-BRUSSELS, Oct 12 (Reuters) - Euro zone countries shouldconsider clubbing together to borrow as well as paying into acentral budget that could be used to help struggling countries,according to a report prepared by senior European officialsahead of a meeting of leaders.
+BRUSSELS, Oct 12 (Reuters) - Euro zone states shouldconsider clubbing together to borrow as well as paying into acentral budget that could be used to help struggling peers,according to a report prepared for a meeting of EU leaders.

 "One of the functions of such a new fiscal capacity would beto facilitate adjustments to country-specific shocks byproviding for some degree of absorption at the central level,"officials wrote.